MarsBased/handbook/guides/development/react-guidelines.md

 ###  3.2. <a name='Externalservices'></a>External services

-- Create a clean interface to each service.
+- Create a clean interface for each service.
 For example: `src/api/index.ts` (functions to send http requests to a REST API) or `src/graphql/index.ts` (queries and mutations of a GraphQL endpoint)
 - Create a file with the types (models): `<service-name>/types.ts`
 - Use declarative data fetching: prefer `useQuery` over `fetch` (available both in Apollo client and react-query)